minth1468/music-theory-101/README.md

 Rule of thumb:

 - Double the bass notes
-- Use open position in the lower register
+- Use the open position in the lower register
-- Use close position in the higher register
+- Use the close position in the higher register
   - e.g. Voicing of an F major triad

 ![image-20240326131015956](https://github.com/minth1468/music-theory-101/blob/main/assets/image-20240326131015956.png?raw=true)